 The minimum volume of miles you can transfer into KrisFlyer is 10,000, and they must then be in blocks of 10,000.

 How long do miles take to credit to KrisFlyer?

-14 to 21 working days is the official period stated by UOB rewards, which is utter madness and implies that it might take over a month.
+14 to 21 working days is the official period stated by UOB rewards, which implies that it might take over a month.
 If you had your eye on a redemption seat, it may be long gone by then!

 Luckily the FlyerTalk forum post where KrisFlyer members share the actual number of days taken to transfer miles across from various banks, suggests that 1 to 3 days is more typical from UOB, with 7 days being the longest, much more reasonable.

 Singapore Airlines KrisFlyer and Cathay Pacific Asia Miles.
 The same earning rate, transfer cost, and minimum transfer ‘blocks’ apply if you choose to credit to Asia Miles.

 Note that the auto conversion option mentioned above does not support Asia Miles transfers.